The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

-Both ways of defining perturbation data are subject to appropriate gluing and compactness theorems, which precisely say that as we tend $r\to\infty$, the solutions bubble in one of the two corresponding ways shown on Figure~\ref{fig:Two_Gluings}.
-While the standard choice is used, for example, to prove that $[\gamma^\sharp]$ (obtained from the counts of various $\M^\gamma$) is a Hochschild cocycle, the other choice will be more convenient for our computations.
-Note that the two different types of perturbation data give the same count $\sharp \M^\gamma(x;x_0)$: this is proved by interpolating between them using the two-parametric space of perturbation data obtained from gluing together the disks on Figure~\ref{fig:Two_Gluings}(d) with different length parameters.
-Recall that all disks in $\M^\gamma(x;x_0)$ have Maslov index 0, so no unnecessary bubbling occurs.
-(Since we do not want to compute the moduli spaces $\M^\gamma$ other than $\M^\gamma(x;x_0)$, we do not have to worry about extending our unusual type of perturbation data to the other moduli spaces.)
+Both ways of defining perturbation data are subject to appropriate gluing and compactness theorems, which precisely say that as we tend $r\to\infty$, the solutions bubble in one of the two corresponding ways shown in Figure~\ref{fig:Two_Gluings}.
+The standard choice is used, for example, to prove that $[\gamma^\sharp]$ (obtained from the counts of various $\M^\gamma$) is a Hochschild cocycle in the Fukaya \ai algebra of $L$ defined using Seidel's setup with Hamiltonian perturbations.
+The other choice will be more convenient for our computations.
+Note that the two different types of perturbation data give the same count $\sharp \M^\gamma(x;x_0)$: this is proved by interpolating between them using the two-parametric space of perturbation data obtained from gluing together the disks in Figure~\ref{fig:Two_Gluings}(d) with different length parameters.
+Recall that all disks in $\M^\gamma(x;x_0)$ have Maslov index 0 as the Morse index $|x|=1$, therefore no unnecessary bubbling occurs.
+(Since we do not want to compute the moduli spaces $\M^\gamma$ other than the $\M^\gamma(x;x_0)$ for $|x|=1$, we do not have to worry about extending our unusual type of perturbation data to the other moduli spaces.)

-In addition, we will assume that the Hamiltonian perturbation vanishes over the principal disk on Figure~\ref{fig:Two_Gluings}(c), making this disk $J$-holomorphic and hence constant, because the disk has Maslov index 0.
-Such configurations can be made consistent with gluing: for this, one just needs to make the Hamiltonian perturbation vanish over subdomain (a) on Figure~\ref{fig:Disk_stretch}, for all $t$ close to $1$.
-Note that regularity can be achieved by perturbing the pseudo-holomorphic equation over the subdomain right of the strip (b) on Figure~\ref{fig:Disk_stretch}.
+In addition, we will assume that the Hamiltonian perturbation vanishes over the principal disk in Figure~\ref{fig:Two_Gluings}(c), making this disk $J$-holomorphic and hence constant, because the disk has Maslov index 0.
+Such configurations can be made consistent with gluing: for this, one just needs to make the Hamiltonian perturbation vanish over subdomain (a) in Figure~\ref{fig:Disk_stretch}, for all $t$ close to $1$.
+Note that regularity can be achieved by perturbing the pseudo-holomorphic equation over the subdomain to the right of the strip (b) in Figure~\ref{fig:Disk_stretch}.